PGA Championship Golf 1999 Edition: Gameplay

 PGA Championship Golf 1999 Edition includes seven real-life courses: Black Diamond Ranch, Coeur d'Alene Resort, Pasatiempo, Pete Dye Golf Club, Prince Course, Royal Birkdale, and Sahalee Country Club.
 A fictional eighth course, Jocassee Shoals, is also featured.
 The real courses each start with a short film which serves as an overview of the course.
-The Course Architect is a feature which allows the player to create custom golf courses, with options that include hills, valleys, trees, and sound effects.
+The Course Architect is a feature that allows the player to create custom golf courses, with options that include hills, valleys, trees, and sound effects.

 PGA Championship Golf 1999 Edition features 12 game modes, including four-ball, match, scramble, and skins.
 A practice mode is also featured.
 The game includes professional golfer Tom Lehman and several default golfers as playable characters.
 Additional golfers can be custom-made by the player, with selectable options such as gender, skin tone, hair, and hats.
 Computer-controlled golfers can be set to gradually learn from the actual player's golfing and thus become more challenging for the player.
 The player can choose to let a caddie select the golf clubs, and candies can also track the statistics of the player's shots to gradually learn which clubs work best in certain scenarios.
 Rather than using an aim mechanism, the player must rotate the golfer's position to aim for the hole.
 The game includes a traditional three-click golf swing method, as well as the TrueSwing method, which uses the movement of the computer mouse to simulate the golf swing in real-time as the player makes the shot.
 On the green, the player can use a ground-based grid to aid with putting.
 The player can also make use of mulligans and gimmes, and can select post-shot animations, such as falling to the ground in frustration at a poor shot.
 The game features golf commentary by Mark Lye and Grant Boone.
 Various camera angles are featured as well.

 Multiplayer options include modem and LAN, and WON.net was also an option at the time of release.
 The ReadyPlay feature allows each golfer in a multiplayer group to play at their own pace, rather than waiting for each golfer to finish their turn.